Keen and Osprey Innovate to Keep Customers Safe

-“When stores started reopening, we asked ourselves how we could help our retail partners do it safely,” says KEEN senior director of global marketing Ashley Williams.
+“When stores started reopening, we asked ourselves how we could help our retail partners do it safely,” said Keen senior director of global marketing Ashley Williams.
 “We wanted to invent something that would give people confidence while they were getting fitted for new shoes.”

 One of those retailers was American Shoe in Wenatchee, Washington, which received three.

-In addition to their intended use, the Fit Shields have been particularly helpful in acting as dividers between benches where customers sit to try on footwear, McKinley says.
+In addition to their intended use, the Fit Shields have been particularly helpful in acting as dividers between benches where customers sit to try on footwear, McKinley said.

 “We can only have eight people in the shop at a time, so it’s a good way to create divisions between customers even when staff aren’t getting close.
 In that regard, they’ve really helped us.”